nachocaru/xaprb.com/content/blog/2011-01-11-new-in-mk-query-digest-variance-to-mean-ratio.md

 SELECT ...
 FROM ...
 WHERE (col1 = 87041469) AND (col2 = 1138714082) LIMIT 1\G
 </pre>

 You can see from the Query_time distribution that this query often executes in the hundreds of microseconds, but also frequently in the hundreds of milliseconds.
 I redacted some details to protect client data, but this query is a primary-key lookup on an extremely large table.
-I&#8217;ll hazard a guess here: when the data is in memory, it runs in hundreds of microseconds; and when it has to hid the disk, it takes tens to hundreds of milliseconds.
+I'll hazard a guess here: when the data is in memory, it runs in hundreds of microseconds; and when it has to hid the disk, it takes tens to hundreds of milliseconds.

-More of the math and theory behind this useful metric of query response time variability is available from [Robyn Sands&#8217; article via Method R corporation][2].
+More of the math and theory behind this useful metric of query response time variability is available from [Robyn Sands' article via Method R corporation][2].
 Thanks to Cary Millsap, who directed my attention to the V/M ratio in the first place.

  [1]: http://www.maatkit.org/doc/mk-query-digest.html
  [2]: http://method-r.com/downloads/doc_details/39-an-industrial-engineers-approach-to-managing-oracle-databases-robyn-sands